31 Must-Have Mock Cherry Trees You’ll Love

 “Rosaceae – Prunus serrulata Lindl.” by Jardín Botánico Nacional, Viña del Mar, Chile is licensed under CC BY-NC 2.0.

-The cherry tree itself is a very low maintenance one.
-The flowers are beautiful to say the least.
+The cherry tree itself is a very low-maintenance one.
+The flowers are beautiful, to say the least.
 Very delicate, the pink double flowers of these blossom trees grow together in groups of three to five flowers.
+This tree is one of the most elegant of the Japanese cherry trees.

 The clusters of pink, but beautiful large and bright flowers of the ornamental cherry tree are stunning to look at.
 They also attract spectators and critics wherever they grow.